Advait-Sen/Instajudge/README.md

 ### HTMl version

 Go to this page: <https://advait-sen.github.io/Instajudge> for the web version.
+Currently quite bad.